Refractories manufacturer RATH relies on photovoltaics for improved energy efficiency at the Lower Austrian production site Krummnußbaum

 20% of daily electricity requirements covered by solar energy

 The efficient, resource-saving use of materials and a sustainable approach to the environment in the manufacture of its products are high on the agenda of the specialist in refractory technology.
-As the energy consumption of the internationally active RATH Group, which has eight production sites in Europe and the USA, is a key factor when it comes to saving resources, particular attention is paid to improving the energy efficiency of the plants.
-This also applied to RATH’s Krummnußbaum site in Lower Austria, where a photovoltaic power plant – constructed on the roofs of factory buildings –was put into operation in 2020.
-“This 696 kWp photovoltaic system generates around 700 MWh per year, which currently enables us to supply around 20% of our daily electricity requirements with solar energy,” says Heinz Wallner, Managing Director of Aug.
+Because the energy consumption of the internationally active RATH Group, which has seven production sites in Europe and the USA, is a key factor when it comes to saving resources, particular attention is being paid to improving the energy efficiency of the plants.
+This also applies to RATH’s Krummnußbaum site in Lower Austria, where a photovoltaic system was constructed on the roofs of the factory buildings and put into operation in 2020.
+“This 696 kWp photovoltaic system generates around 700 MWh per year, which currently enables us to supply around 20% of our daily electricity requirements with solar energy,” says Heinz Wallner, General Manager of Aug.
 RATH jun.
-GmbH.
-“Further, we will reduce our CO₂emissions by around 350 tons per year.”
+GmbH and head of the Krummnußbaum production facility.
+“It also reduces our CO₂ emissions by around 350 tons per year.”
+Since the system has been commissioned, around 99% of the electricity produced annually by the self-consumption plant has been consumed directly at the Krummnußbaum plant.

-In the future, around 97% to 99% of the annual electricity production from both systems will be consumed directly at the Krummnußbaum plant.
 “By means of an intelligent control unit from Ökovolt, power, supply, self-consumption as well as feed-in and total consumption are measured in real time.
-Surplus energy will be fed into separate appliances over the weekend“, Heinz Wallner sums up.
-As part of the project, the plant has also been equipped with two e-charging stations and a charging station for e-bikes.
+Surplus energy is fed into the grid,” Heinz Wallner sums up.
+As part of the project, the plant has also been equipped with two charging stations for EVs and a charging station for e-bikes.

 The photovoltaic system was co-financed by the province of Lower Austria with funds from the European Regional Development Fund (ERDF).